 - Rollover all funds in cash to an IRA (you can also distribute the stock under special tax rules and then roll over the remainder of the funds to an IRA)

-If the company stock in your retirement plan was purchased with employer contributions or with your own pre-tax contributions then it is eligible for net unrealized appreciation tax treatment.
+If the company stock in your retirement plan was purchased with employer contributions or with your pre-tax contributions, then it is eligible for net unrealized appreciation tax treatment.
 It takes some calculating to determine if this special tax treatment will be beneficial for you.
 To understand how it works, let’s walk through an example.
 Suppose you have $60,000 of WIDGET stock in your retirement plan.
 Think of your company stock as composed of three parts:

-- Cost basis is the price (or average price) paid for the shares.
+- Cost Basis is the price (or average price) paid for the shares.
 Your employer can provide you with this number.
 For our example, we’ll assume the cost basis of the total shares you own is $25,000.
-When distributing the stock as a lump sum upon retirement you would pay tax at your ordinary income tax rate on the cost basis amount.
+When distributing the stock as a lump sum upon retirement, you would pay tax at your ordinary income tax rate on the cost basis amount.
 So in the year of distribution, $25,000 of income would be reported on your tax return as a pension distribution.

 - Net Unrealized Appreciation (NUA) is the difference between the cost basis and the market value when the stock is distributed from the plan.
-Assume the day the stock is distributed the total value of your shares is $60,000.
+Assume the day the stock is distributed; the total value of your shares is $60,000.
 As your cost basis is $25,000, the net unrealized appreciation would be $35,000.
 Normally you do not pay tax on this net unrealized gain until you sell the stock, and at that time it will be taxed at long-term capital gains rate even if you sell it right away.
 (You can make a special election to pay the tax at the time of distribution.
-This might make sense if your income for the year put you in a low or zero percent capital gains rate and you expected in the future your capital gains tax rate would be much higher.)
+It might make sense if your income for the year put you in a low or zero percent capital gains rate and you expected in the future your capital gains tax rate would be much higher.)

 How to Determine if NUA Tax Treatment Saves You Money